Wire transfer vs. bank transfer: What is the difference?

 What is a bank transfer?

 A bank transfer is an electronic money transfer between two banks, sending money directly from one bank account to another.
 While wire transfers usually refer to the SWIFT network, the term “bank transfer” is commonly used to describe local payment routes, such as ACH or SEPA.
-Bank transfers are the most popular payment option, particularly among B2B payment methods, as the time and cost factor is usually just a fraction compared to the SWIFT network.
-The reason why companies and individuals still use wire transfers is because they lack access to local payment schemes.

-If you want to profit from the American ACH network, you need a bank account in the US.
+The problem: If you want to profit from the American ACH network, you need a bank account in the US.
 For European companies, it is virtually impossible to quickly set up a US bank account on their own if they don’t already have a local presence.

-If you want to make a transaction through the American ACH network, you can choose between direct deposits (initiated by the payer) to make payments or direct payments (initiated by the recipient) to request funds.
+If you want to make a transaction via ACH, you can choose between direct deposits (initiated by the payer) or direct payments (initiated by the recipient) to exchange funds.

 For a small business ACH payment, you need to provide the following information: